elina20chihlingliu/2021-VRDL-HW3-Instance-Segmentation/README.md

 1. Transform the original train data format to coco format for detectron2 training phase
 2. Segment the nuclei of bounding boxes

-Nuclear segmentation dataset contains 24 training images with 14,598 nuclear and 6 test images with 2,360 nuclear Train an instance segmentation model to detect and segment all the nuclei in the image
+Nuclear segmentation dataset contains 24 training images with 14,598 nuclear and 6 test images with 2,360 nuclear\n Train an instance segmentation model to detect and segment all the nuclei in the image

 This project uses the detectron2 pre-trained model to fix this challenge.